Top 10 Umbra Enchantments in Magic: The Gathering

 Eland Umbra is pretty cheap, needing just two mana, and it grants two useful benefits, even if they don't stack together well.
 Your enchanted creature gains +0/+4, offering a huge amount of extra toughness, albeit without any added power.
 Like all Umbras, Eland also provides totem armor, removing all damage from its creature and destroying itself if they would perish.

-These are both helpful abilities, they just don't blend well.
+These are both helpful abilities, but they just don't blend well.
 Having four extra toughness makes your unit hard to destroy without insta-kill effects or deathtouch, meaning your totem armor often won't be needed.
 Still, two bonuses are better than one, especially at such low cost.

 9. Indrik Umbra